Hey Kids (Start Here)

 Hermann shakes his head faintly.

-Newton drops his head to rest on Hermann’s shoulder, and relaxes into a sprawl.
+Newton drops his head to rest on Hermann’s shoulder and relaxes into a sprawl.
 “Can I stay?”

-“Yes,” Hermann says, his arms tightening around the man.
+“Yes.”
+Hermann’s arms tighten around the man.

 “Ha,” Newton says.
 “I should compliment you more often.”